-Ist Offense: Upon establishment of guilt, a student is suspended from the activity for two (2) weeks for the first offense.
+IOffense: Upon establishment of guilt, a student is suspended from the activity for two (2) weeks for the first offense.
 This suspension begins immediately at the next practice or event of the first activity involved and run for two (2) consecutive weeks (excluding practices) in which student is involved.
 The suspension must include a minimum of one scheduled contest, program, or trip.

-2^{std}Offense: A student will be suspended for six (6) participation weeks beginning with the next practice.
+$2^{\text{as}}Offense$: A student will be suspended for half the season beginning with the next practice.
 One scheduled contest must be included.
 During the first two (2) weeks of suspension a conference with the student, parents or guardian, and counselors will be held to determine a course of action for reinstatement.

-3rd Offense: A student will be immediately suspended from all co-curricular activities for one year from the date of the 3rd offense.
+3 = Offense: A student will be immediately suspended from all co-curricular activities for one year from the date of the 3rd offense.